 - 3.3.5.
-Both dolphin encounter rates in NWL in the summer of 2019 continued to plummet to the lowest level among all summer quarterly periods since 2013 (Table 5).
-This is a very worrying trend as the dolphin occurrence should have recovered somewhat after the completion of HKBCF reclamation works a few years ago as well as the remaining marine construction activities for the HKBCF being completed recently, but apparently that has not been the case. - 3.3.6.
+Both dolphin encounter rates in NWL in the autumn of 2019 continued to plummet to the lowest level among all autumn quarterly periods since 2013 (Table 5).
+This is a very worrying trend as the dolphin occurrence is expected to recover somewhat after the completion of HKBCF reclamation works a few years ago as well as the remaining marine construction activities for the HKBCF being completed recently, but apparently that has not been the case. - 3.3.6.
 A two-way ANOVA with repeated measures and unequal sample size was conducted to examine whether there were any significant differences in the average encounter rates between the baseline and post-construction monitoring periods.
 The two variables that were examined included the two periods (baseline and post-construction phases) and two locations (NEL and NWL). - 3.3.7.
-For the comparison between the baseline period and the present quarter, the p-values for the differences in average dolphin encounter rates of STG and ANI were 0.0011 and 0.0062 respectively.
-Even if the alpha value is set at 0.01, significant differences were detected between the baseline and present quarter in both the average dolphin encounter rates of STG and ANI.
+For the comparison between the baseline period and the present quarter, the p-values for the differences in average dolphin encounter rates of STG and ANI were 0.0018 and 0.0124 respectively.
+If the alpha value is set at 0.05, significant differences were detected between the baseline and present quarter in both the average dolphin encounter rates of STG and ANI.

 3.3.8.
 Both distribution patterns and encounter rates of Chinese White Dolphins indicated that their usage have been dramatically reduced in both NEL and NWL survey areas during the present quarterly period, and such low occurrence of dolphins has been consistently documented in recent years of HZMB dolphin monitoring.
-Apparently, there has been no sign of recovery in dolphin usage during the present quarter in the post-construction phase, even with most of the marine works associated with the HZMB construction being completed.
+Apparently, there has been no sign of recovery in dolphin usage in the post-construction phase, even with most of the marine works associated with the HZMB construction being completed.
 Continuous dolphin monitoring would be critical to examine whether the downward trend would continue, stabilize or revert in upcoming quarters during the operational phase.